gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 learning curve levels off, and you're just wasting energy with those extra observations.

-Throughout the rest of this series, we'll assume that we're on the still-increasing part of the learning curve.
+For today, we'll assume that we're on the flat part of the learning curve.

 ## Fit, Predict